 A National Network of Whale and Dolphin Sanctuaries

 The Government has committed to establishing a national network of whale and dolphin sanctuaries, working with State Governments in the first instance to link the efforts of governments and local communities to provide further protection for our whales and dolphins.

 Work is already underway to identify suitable areas in Commonwealth waters for inclusion in the Network and states have been asked, as a first step, to identify areas within their existing marine reserve estate for inclusion.

 The Australian Government and State and Territory Governments are working together to develop an implementation strategy for the initiative.

 Activities in the Australian Whale Sanctuary that may impact on whales, dolphins and porpoises may require a permit.

-Research permits may only be issued by the Minister for the Environment, Heritage and the Arts after appropriate consideration of all the impacts of the activity have been taken into account.
+Research permits may only be issued by the Minister for the Environment and Water after appropriate consideration of all the impacts of the activity have been taken into account.

 Permits cannot be issued to kill a whale, dolphin or porpoise or to take one for live display.

 In all Australian waters, including state and territory waters, the EPBC Act regulates actions that will have, or are likely to have, a significant impact on all listed threatened and migratory species.

 Proposed actions that may have a significant impact on any of these species should be referred to the Minister for the Environment and Water, who will decide whether the action requires environmental assessment.